microservicer/flutter-pipelines/README.md

 The only exception is the Fastlane Match certificates and profiles that are stored in a separate repository, depending on your setup.

+If you like this repository, please give it a star! :star:

 ## Overview

 The Flutter mobile app pipelines are a set of pipelines that are used to build and test the Flutter mobile app.
 The pipelines are defined in the `.github/workflows/`directory in the root of this repository.
 The pipelines are run on GitHub Actions.